- Professor of Mathematics and Computer Science

 One of Dr. Ramsey’s favorite collaborations with students was with Project Dream.
 You can find more information here: http://shaunramsey.com/dream and a quick video of our launch here: https://www.youtube.com/watch?v=Y9SgUij83ts

-Project Dream was a faculty-student collaboration dedicated to interacting with objects at near-space, driven by Associate Professor of Mathematics and Computer Science, Shaun Ramsey, PhD.
+Project Dream was a faculty-student collaboration dedicated to interacting with objects at near-space, driven by Professor of Mathematics and Computer Science, Shaun Ramsey, PhD.
 Working closely with faculty members and other members of the community gave students in Project Dream the chance to learn directly from experts in the field and to learn in a way that is not possible in tradition classroom-based education.
 In specific, students involved with Project Dream gained a tremendous amount of direct experience with electronics, radio, and software development using hands-on learning, experimentation and exploration.

-Shaun Ramsey is an Associate Professor and Chair of the Mathematics and Computer Science Department.
+Shaun Ramsey is a Professor and Chair of the Mathematics and Computer Science Department.
 He earned his undergraduate degree in Computer Science with a concentration in Chemical Engineering at the University of Delaware in 1999, followed by his doctoral degree in Computer Science at the University of Utah in 2004.